 CSR Programme of the Year

-In recognition of either a single law firm, in-house team or chambers onshore or offshore in the UK, or a wider association, this award will be given to those in the industry that have made the strongest overall contribution to corporate social responsibility.
+In recognition of either a single law firm, in-house team or chambers, or even a wider association, this award is given to those in the industry that have made the strongest overall contribution to corporate social responsibility.
 Reference can be made to a range of areas, including pro bono and community activities, environmental and workplace initiatives and responsible client selection.

 Previous Winners / Nominees